GabCB/movie-web-app/README.md

 ## Overview

-This is the server-side component for "myFlix" web application.B Built using JavaScript, Node.js, Express and MongoDB. <br>
+This is the server-side component for "myFlix" web application. <br>
+Built using JavaScript, Node.js, Express and MongoDB. <br>
 ![myFlix-Backend](https://i.imgur.com/J8dZKdZ.png) <br>

 ## Table of contents